Replacing a microprocessor and heat sink

 2. Turn off the server and peripheral devices and disconnect the power cords and all external cables.

-Attention: When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
+When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
 For details about handling these devices, see Handling static-sensitive devices.

 3. Remove the cover (see Removing the cover).